Samad-Ansari/Library-Management-System/README.md

 # Library-Management-System

-### To Manage The Books issued by Student, return by Student and also calculate total fine etc
+### To Manage The Books issued by Student, return by Student, calculate total fine etc

 ## Main Modules